dmanimal/google-homepage/README.md

-Google-Homepage
+GOOGLE - HOMEPAGE

-Recreation of the Google homepage.
+A recreation of the Google homepage.
+A mini-project for the web development curriculum on The Odin Project.
 HTML/CSS only.